Google Analytics: History

 In October 2012 another new version of Google Analytics was announced, called Universal Analytics.
 The key differences from the previous versions were: cross-platform tracking, flexible tracking code to collect data from any device, and the introduction of custom dimensions and custom metrics.

 In March 2016, Google released Google Analytics 360, which is a software suite that provides analytics on return on investment and other marketing indicators.
 Google Analytics 360 includes seven main products: Analytics, Tag Manager, Optimize, Data Studio, Surveys, Attribution, and Audience Center.

 In October 2017 a new methodology to collect data for Google Analytics was announced, called Global Site Tag, or gTag.js.
 Its stated purpose was to unify the tagging system to simplify implementation.
 This new tag type is an alternative to the existing Analytics.js tag type or Google Tag Manager.

 In June 2018, Google introduced Google Marketing Platform, an online advertisement and analytics brand.
 It consists of two former brands of Google, DoubleClick Digital Marketing and Google Analytics 360.

 In October 2020, Google released Google Analytics 4, under the acronym GA4.

-Instead of being "hit-based," like Universal Analytics, GA4 is "event-based."
+As of July 1, 2023, Universal Analytics ceased collecting new data, with Google Analytics 4 succeeding it as the primary analytics platform.
+Google had previously announced this transition in March 2022.
+While users had the option to use Universal Analytics up to the July 2023 deadline, no new data has been added to UA since its discontinuation.

-In March 2022, Google announced that on July 1, 2023, standard Universal Analytics properties will stop processing new hits.
-Users will need to upgrade to GA4.
+July 1, 2024: Standard Universal Analytics properties completely stopped processing data and users lost access to the interface and API.
+There is a one-time exception for Google Analytics 360 customers, whose access ends on that date as well.